quin2/2kvs/readme.md

 ```

 ## issues
-* needs docs
+* needs better API docs
-* multiple values with the same key combo are just added, rather than swapped in. use a hash table?
-* only supports string for now
+* only supports string for now for value. allow byte object?
-* in-memory only at the moment.
+* in-memory only at the moment

-switch to golang maps https://blog.golang.org/maps issue is we can't have two keys...
-make one mega key? (then can't perform general lookups)

-use key for k1, and that map

-or extend comparable to work with any data! type is key tuple

-m = make(map[string]map[string]string)

-issue with dual key: both values have to be eq, so we can't do something like k1 (any). no way to change this either in the spec
+* atomic delete no longer supported. should it be supported?
+* need way to clean out tombstone cache every so often, try gocron or similar?
+* make tombstoning faster

-add mutex lock according to blog post above..
+* add mutex lock to map altering to make concurrent
-allow byte string for JSON
+* (any) operation not supported for k2, but maybe I could make our hack more elegant